nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/lidarseg/README.md

 ## Evaluation metrics
 Below we define the metrics for the nuScenes lidar segmentation task.
-Our final score is the mean intersection-over-union (mIOU).
+The challenge winners and leaderboard ranking will be determined by the mean intersection-over-union (mIOU) score.

 ### Preprocessing
 Contrary to the [nuScenes detection task](https://github.com/nutonomy/nuscenes-devkit/blob/master/python-sdk/nuscenes/eval/detection/README.md),